 - Physiological or biological conditions of the defendant

 With all of these potential problems with obtaining an accurate BAC, your Washington, DC DUI defense attorney can work with you to present the best possible case for a not guilty verdict that the facts or evidence will allow.
-If you have been charged with a drunk driving offense in the District of Columbia, contact the Law Office of Daniel A. Gross, PLLC, for a free consultation.
+If you have been charged with a drunk driving offense in the District of Columbia, contact the Scrofano Law, PC, for a free consultation.
 Visa, MasterCard, and Discover are accepted.